Power & Reality Journal – Issue 1

 You can also support this project by purchasing e-books when they become available in future.

-Note: Readers may copy pages from this publication in order to share with others as long as a reference to PowerandReality.com is visible.
+Note: Readers may copy and share pages from this publication if a reference to PowerandReality.com is visible.

 About Power and Reality